warpforgedotco/kpip/README.md

 If kpip is installed inside the environment it should manage, omit `--python .venv` and invoke `kpip` directly.

-## Questions I'm still exploring

-- How can kpip improve on uv's user experience?
-- What would a better developer experience look like, both for people using kpip in their workflows and for contributors working on its internals?

 ## Commands

 | Task | Commands |